adickinson72/website/content/en/docs/guides/flux-e2e.md

 ### 3. `ImageRepository` and `ImageUpdateAutomation` with `ImagePolicy`

-Flux can create git commits to apply updates to the cluster, that are applied in the standard GitOps way to the cluster (as a git commit), written by a Flux agent called Image Automation Controller.
+Flux can create Git commits to apply updates to the cluster, that are applied in the standard GitOps way to the cluster (as a Git commit), written by a Flux agent called Image Automation Controller.
 It works through these resources with the help of the Image Reflector Controller to determine when updates are available and apply them to the cluster.

 ### 4. `git commit`